NicolasHug/Surprise/doc/source/building_custom_algo.rst

 How to build you own prediction algorithm
 =========================================

-This page describes how to build a custom prediction algorithm using RecSys.
+This page describes how to build a custom prediction algorithm using Surprise.

 The basics
 ~~~~~~~~~~